 Parsnip is a root vegetable from the same family as carrots.
 You basically cook it much the same as you would carrots or turnip.

 They do cost more than carrots so I consider them a treat food for occasional serving.
 Their flavor is very mild, a little on the sweet side and very tender.
-You can serve them as a side dish or add them to stews or soups, but remember that they cook very quickly, but they do add a very nice flavor.
+You can serve them as a side dish or add them to stews or soups.
+Remember that they cook very quickly, but they do add a very nice flavor.